 TikTok is the fastest-growing social platform in the world.
 Ever since the global launch of the app in 2016, it has become the favorite place for over 1 billion active users to share their funny and casual short videos.
 TikTok’s massive market share paved the way for the app to become a prominent advertising platform for businesses.
+With its highly engaged and active user base, TikTok has become an attractive platform for advertisers looking to reach new audiences and drive business results.
 If you wish to be one of them, follow this TikTok Ads step by step guide.
-We’ve covered everything you need to know about advertising on the platform.

 Why TikTok Ads?